Akil36/docker/simplenotes/README.md

 # Spring Boot MongoDB Notes App

-This is a simple Notes application built with Spring Boot and MongoDB, fully Dockerized.
+This is a simple Notes application built with Spring Boot with two api's and MongoDB from docker image, fully Dockerized.

 ## Features